jppradoleal/starkbank-test/README.md

 ## Running the project - Production Mode

-I've left a Helm Chart in the [infrastructure folder](infrastructure/charts/starkbank/) that will set up your cluster with 3 Back-end pods, 3 Celery Workers pods, and 1 Celery Beat pod (It's enough, I swear).
+I've left a Helm Chart in the [infrastructure folder](infrastructure/charts/starkbank/) that will set up your cluster with three Deployments:

+* Back-end (3 replicas) - Our back-end, which has 3 subprocess, so we have 9 workers in total;
+* Celery Worker (3 replicas) - The consumer of the tasks we sent to the Queue;
+* Celery Beat (1 replica) - It's job is to send our periodic tasks to the Queue.

 In the same folder, there is a terraform configuration to spin up a SQS Queue.
-Pass your Domain, your SQS URL, and the private key file content to the Chart values, and you're up and running!
+Pass a valid domain (or one defined in your `/etc/hosts` file), your SQS URL, and the private key file content to the Chart values, and you're up and running!

 ```bash
 # In the infrastructure/charts folder